firdavsxon/firdavsxon/README.md

 I'm a software developer in San Francisco.

 - 🔭 I’m currently working on Computer Vision project and Flask project.
-- 🌱 I’m currently learning Django Framework.
+- 🌱 I’m currently learning GRPC communications with protobuf, Typescript.
 - 👯 I’m looking to collaborate on Flask or Django, Machine learning projects.
 - 📫 How to reach me: akilovfs@gmail.com
-- ⚙️ I use daily: .cs, .js, .go,.py, .html, .css,
+- ⚙️ I use daily: .cs, .js, .go,.py, .html, .css, .proto,